Location: Roslin Street children’s play area

 Interpretation of Definition:

-This log was donated by Te Putahitanga O Nga Ara Trust.
+The Totara log used in this Talking Pole was donated by Te Putahitanga O Nga Ara Trust.